-The primary method of filing an email is to use the appropriate green ACTIONS (or A) icon.
-(Remember that there is an ACTIONS icon for each area where relevant records exist in Salesforce.
+The primary method of filing an email is to use the appropriate green A (Actions) icon.
+(Remember that there is an A icon for each area where relevant records exist in Salesforce.
 Select the correct area related to the email.)

 When the green A icon is selected, select “File Email” to file the Email to Salesforce.When you file an email to a Salesforce record such as opportunity, the email and/or the attachment will be related to the contact and the opportunity via the activity history (for email) and attachments and notes section for attachments.

 Outlook Options for filing email include: File email, File attachment, and Track Conversation.
 By selecting the email and/or the attachments and then File email in Salesforce – the files will be uploaded and related to the appropriate Salesforce records.
 The email is saved in Salesforce using the File Email button at the bottom.
 By selecting “Track Conversation” all replies and forwards for this email conversation will also be saved in Salesforce automatically.
 You can file just the attachment by unchecking the “File Email” and “Track Conversation” buttons.
 If you do not see the ability to Track conversation and you need that, please see this article. https://www.zynbit.com/knowledgebase/zynbox-outlook-desktop-email-settings-options/

 For Outlook users, when the email is filed, a confirmation banner is displayed at the top of the email page.
 A blue category and mail icon appear with the conversation.

 Filing Email in Salesforce has been made as easy as possible through the introduction of the Quickfile email icon.
 The ZynBit task panel shows contacts who exist in Salesforce with a green cloud, and beside that is the Quickfile lightning bolt.
 Clicking this icon will instantly file the email to the contact and corresponding account.